junxian428/HTB_Certified_Junior_Cybersecurity_Associate/6. Windows Fundamentals/13. Windows Security/README.md

 Though it is becoming increasingly difficult, it is still possible to fully bypass Windows Defender protections enforced by the latest version with the most up-to-date definitions installed.

+Find the SID of the bob.smith user.

+Get-LocalUser -Name "bob.smith" | Select-Object Name, SID

+S-1-5-21-2614195641-1726409526-3792725429-1003

+What 3rd party security application is disabled at startup for the current user?
+(The answer is case sensitive).

+NordVPN